-The manual is available for free to download on the Livestock Conservancy’s website, and is being widely promoted among equine health and conservation organizations.
+The manual is being widely promoted among equine health and conservation organizations.

 Bound copies of the 67-page resource is also available at the Livestock Conservancy’s online store.